 (b) Paying over any required excise tax levied under this chapter or any other indebtedness owed to the city.

-(Ord.
-No. 07-14, § 3, 7-16-2007)

 Sec.
 6-221.
 Revocation of state license.

 Whenever the state department of revenue shall revoke any permit or license to manufacture or sell at wholesale or retail any alcoholic beverages, any license issued under this chapter for the same licensed premises shall thereupon be automatically revoked without any action by the mayor and council or any city officer, and the licensee shall not be entitled to any refund of any license fee theretofore paid to the city.